Data Processing Addendum

 Categories of Customer Personal Data

-• Special category Personal Data (if uploaded by Customer): as defined in Article 9 of the GDPR and/or UK GDPR, including but not limited to racial or ethnic origin, religious or philosophical beliefs, political opinions, trade union membership, and data regarding health, sex life, genetic data, or biometric data
+- Special category Personal Data (if uploaded by Customer): as defined in Article 9 of the GDPR and/or UK GDPR, including racial or ethnic origin, religious or philosophical beliefs, political opinions, trade union membership, and data regarding health, sex life, genetic data, or biometric data

 Nature and Purpose of Processing

-Obvious will Process Customer Personal Data as long as required to conduct the Processing activities instructed in this DPA or by applicable laws and shall retain the Customer Personal Data as described in Section 5.
+Obvious will Process Customer Personal Data as long as required to conduct the Processing activities instructed in this DPA or by applicable laws, and shall retain the Customer Personal Data as described in Section 5.
+Frequency of Transfer: Continuous.

 Exhibit 2: Data Security Policy and Measures